Capital stocks and fixed capital consumption, UK: 2024

 Quality

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Capital stocks and fixed capital consumption Quality and Methodology Information (QMI).
+More quality and methodology information on strengths, limitations, appropriate uses and how the data were created is available in our Capital stocks and fixed capital consumption Quality and Methodology Information.

 The capital stocks estimates are an important variable within the accumulation accounts, which show how the value of assets within an economy change over time.

 Capital consumption will depend on the average life of each asset type.
-For assets such as dwellings, this means the value of the asset will slowly depreciate, having a weighted life of 50 years.
-By contrast, investment in software will depreciate more rapidly having a weighted life of 5 years.
-For further information on asset lives, see our National Accounts articles: Changes to the capital stock estimation methods for Blue Book 2019.
+For assets such as dwellings this means the value of the asset will slowly depreciate, having a weighted life of 50 years.
+By contrast, investment in software will depreciate more rapidly having a weighted life of five years.
+Further information on asset lives can be found in our National Accounts article Changes to the capital stock estimation methods for Blue Book 2019.

-Most of the revisions from the 2022 edition of our Capital stocks and fixed capital consumption dataset are caused by revisions to gross fixed capital formation (GFCF).
-For further details on the revisions to UK estimates of GFCF in Blue Book 2023, see our Business investment in the UK: April to June 2023 revised results bulletin.
+Most of the revisions from the Capital stocks and fixed capital consumption: 2023 are caused by revisions to gross fixed capital formation (GFCF).
+Further details on the revisions to UK estimates of GFCF in Blue Book 2024 can be found in our Business investment statistical bulletin.

 Back to table of contents